Institute for Gender and Development Studies

 Caribbean Regional UN & EU Spotlight Initiative.
 Civil Society Regional Reference Group.

-National Appointments - Government of Trinidad and Tobago
+National Appointment - Government of Trinidad and Tobago

 Ministry of Labour - HIV Workplace Advocacy Advisory Board